dtw3/angular-node-redis/README.md

 # angular-node-redis

-a CRUD demo using angular11 + express.js  + redis
+a CRUD demo using angular + express.js  + redis

 # What you need to install